A SWEDISH SUMMER SOLSTICE

 You might start to believe in Midsommar magic had you been there; after weeks of grey skies and stormy weather the sun started to shine and it hasn’t stopped doing so since.

 We’ve had our share of two very different summer solstice celebrations and although it might be clear which we liked best, I couldn’t tell you which experience was more memorable!
-If you want to see for yourselves how we survived all the Midsommar madness, head on over to our Youtube channel to watch our vlog on these two memorable days spent near the Siljan lake in Sweden.
+If you want to see for yourselves how we survived all the Midsommar madness, head on over to our Youtube channel to watch our vlog on these two memorable days spent near the Siljan lake in Sweden (update: sorry, this vlog is currently offline).

 May your summer be filled with flowers and your health stay strong all year!